 “Lies rob us of our trust and we project our untrustworthiness onto everyone around us.
 Have you ever noticed that the innocent are very trusting?
 They neither lie nor hold other people’s lies against them.
 Liars, on the other hand, see sabotage everywhere.”

-Maria’s advice to John (a client) re his marriage and friendship to another woman.
+Maria’s advice to John (her client) re his marriage and friendship to another woman.

 “Do not be afraid of love or the course it will take.
 There is no certainty in life.
 Choose love first and choose love last and it will give you more than you ever give it.”